dashcommunity/guides/set_up_masternode.md

   * This guide uses the command prompts below to indicate which machine you are running commands on:
   * `Local$ sample command ` - run on your __local Mac OS X__ terminal
   * `VPS$ sample command` - run on your __remote virtual private server's__ terminal
-  * `Dash$ sample command` - run on your __local Dash-Qt's__ console
+  * `Dash$ sample command` - run on your __local DashCore's__ console

-## 1. Download & install Dash-Qt & prepare your wallet
+## 1. Download & install DashCore & prepare your wallet
 The following steps will help you [install a dash wallet on your Mac OS X](https://node40.com/2016/02/26/how-to-install-and-secure-the-dash-qt-(core)-wallet.html).
 Although it is a bit dated, [this video](https://www.youtube.com/watch?v=hCGZPN0Sb84&index=3&list=PLiFMZOlhgsYLWcmb-MT6x7cIxb01OoJTB) may help as well.

 1. From a browser on your Mac, go to https://www.dash.org/downloads
-2. Find and click the Dash Core, Mac OS X dmg download link
+2. Find and click the DashCore, Mac OS X dmg download link
 3. Click the downloaded dmg file to open up its contents
-4. Drag the Dash-Qt.app file into the Applications folder
+4. Drag the DashCore.app file into the Applications folder
-5. Open the Applications folder and press control while clicking Dash-Qt
+5. Open the Applications folder and press control while clicking DashCore
 6. From the menu shown, click 'Open', then confirm by clicking 'Open' again
 7. Press 'OK' to install the app into the default directory
 8. Select 'Deny' or 'Allow' depending on your preference